 What form of collagen?

-Unhydrolyzed collagen: This is the non-processed form of collagen where the amino acids are still fully bound to one another in full strands.
-Unhydrolyzed collagen is very strong and durable, but also very difficult for the body to digest.
+Unhydrolysed collagen: This is the non-processed form of collagen where the amino acids are still fully bound to one another in full strands.
+Unhydrolysed collagen is very strong and durable, but also very difficult for the body to digest.
 You won’t see it very often because it’s relatively ineffective to be taken as an oral supplement.

 Type 1,2 or 3 collagen?